 Weather in Canada

-One of the biggest challenges expats will encounter is the weather in Canada.
+One of the biggest challenges you might encounter is the weather in Canada.
 Many newcomers, especially those from warmer climates, will have to get used to long and often harsh winters.
 The northern territories are at the receiving end of the most extreme levels, but provinces and cities closer to the United States border typically enjoy more temperate weather.
-That said, summer is usually lovely and warm, with both the west and east coasts basking in milder conditions.
+Summer is usually lovely and warm, with both the west and east coasts basking in milder conditions.

 Expat Health Insurance